 Later on, in life, I was lucky enough to live in different parts of the world, such as Russia, Argentina, India, South Africa, Iran and so on because my husband worked there.
 But every time we moved back to the Netherlands, I was so excited to be in Amsterdam again.

 Q | How long have you lived in Amsterdam& what changes in this city have you experienced?

 I lived on and off in Amsterdam, in total for 13 years.
 Amsterdam is like what it always has been: an open, tolerant city with hundreds of nationalities.

 The attraction of Amsterdam is, I think, it’s anything but a big city.
-In the inner city, most of the attractions like museums are in walking distance.
-Unavoidably the city has become much more busy over the years.
+In the inner city, most of the attractions like museums are within walking distance.
+Unavoidably the city has become much busier over the years.
 Almost everybody wants to be in Amsterdam.